telerik/xamarin-forms-docs/controls/imageeditor/imageeditor-crop.md

 # Crop

-The RadImageEditor Crop ToolbarItem is extended with properties which helps you to specify the geometry of the crop slection and the desired aspect ratio.
+The RadImageEditor Crop ToolbarItem is extended with properties which helps you to specify the geometry of the crop selection and the desired aspect ratio.
 The available options by default are:

 * **Free**, **Original**, **Square**, **Circle**, **3:2**, **4:3**, **16:9**